davidmarquis/vagrant-puppet/README.md

 promote them to production by merging to `master` when ready.
 Then on your Puppetmaster, `git pull` to get the latest (and, more importantly, tested!) code.

-Make all your changes in specific working branches, test those changes locally using Vagrant, then merge those changes to master

 ### Testing multiple servers

 In this project, Hiera is configured to use the box's host name as a way of selecting the right YAML files to use.
 This is